PurnimaPathak44/Project-1/README.md

 "Movie ID, Budget, Revenue, Profit, Title, Cast, Directors, Popularity, Keywords, Runtime, Genres, Production Company, and Release Date."

 ### OMDb API:
-Used Movie IDs in Kaggle Data to create requests.
+Used Movie IDs in Kaggle Data to create requests from the OMDb API.

-Supplemented Kaggle Data with
+Supplemented Kaggle Data with:
 "Writer, Awards, Ratings, Metascore, Imdb Rating, and Imdb Votes" for each movie

 ## Analysis and Findings